We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

-In 1950 Remington debuted what would become the most popular pump shotgun ever made (11 million 870s have been produced in the last 70 years).
+In 1950 Remington debuted the 870, which would become the most popular pump shotgun ever made (11 million 870s have been produced in the last 70-plus years).
 You can find them in the mud rooms of duck clubs, on the trap field, in the turkey woods, and they even serve as capable home-defense shotguns (many police forces still utilize them as well).
 In short, the 870 is one of the most versatile guns a sportsman can own.

 Remington has endured some long-standing financial troubles.
 The more than 200-year-old company entered bankruptcy and was sold off in blocks in 2020.
-Ruger now owns Marlin, Vista Outdoor has the ammunition, and a little-known entity, the Roundhill Group, bought two factories in New York and Tennessee.
-It’s rumored Roundhill will start production on 870s again as early as the spring of 2021.
-Time will only tell if the company is capable of bringing the vaunted pump gun back.
+Ruger now owns Marlin, Vista Outdoor has Remington ammunition, and a little-known entity, the Roundhill Group, bought the firearms side of the business.
+In 2022 Remington, under the name RemArms, began producing 870 Fieldmaster shotguns, which replaced the longstanding Express.
+The newer Fieldmasters run reliably, pattern well, and look good while doing it.

 1. Mossberg 500